baroryan/subductionLandscapes/README.md

 **Function returns:**

-The function will return three objects:
+The function will return three objects (please note it might take a while):

 1. An xarray object describing the permanent vertical motion along the domain.
 2. A Pandas dataframe with a list of earthquakes producing inelastic deformation.